|Jill Orr, photo by Stephanie Atkinson Photography

-Q: How did you come up with the plot of The Ugly Truth, your third Riley Ellison mystery?
+Q: How did you come up with the idea for The Good Byline and for your character Riley?

 Q: What are you working on now?